-From left to right: Brittany White, shown above as a student with classmates (on the far right), graduating, in a professional photo and most recently - masking up with coworkers!
+From left to right: Brittany White, shown above as a student with classmates, graduating, in a professional photo, and most recently - masking up with coworkers!

 Brittany White, APRN, DNP, knew something not many kids know growing up—what she wanted to be.

 “I’ve always wanted to be a nurse,” White said.
 “When I was little, I was in and out of clinics and always had a lot of influential nurses in my life.
 I knew I wanted to give back.”

 White wasted no time in pursuing her dream.

 She got a jump start on her college education by taking post-secondary classes in high school.
 By the time she enrolled at Hibbing Community College, which is a partner site for the Minnesota State University, Mankato School of Nursing, she was able to focus solely on nursing classes.